carbon-language/carbon-lang/docs/design/expressions/member_access.md

   // ✅ OK, calls `C.StaticMethod`.
   C.StaticMethod();

-  // ✅ OK, evaluates expression `c` then calls `C.StaticMethod`.
+  // ✅ OK, evaluates expression `c`, discards the result, then
+  // calls `C.StaticMethod`.
   c.StaticMethod();

-  // ❌ Error: name of instance member `C.field` can only be used in a
+  // ❌ Error: name of instance member `C.field` can only be used in
-  // member access or alias.
+  // a member access or alias.
   C.field = 1;
   // ✅ OK, instance binding is performed by outer member access,
   // same as `c.field = 1;`